temporalio/documentation/docs/typescript/logging.md

 Logging from Workflows is tricky for 2 reasons:

-1. Workflows run in a sandboxed environment and may not do any I/O
+1. Workflows run in a sandboxed environment and cannot do any I/O.
 1. Workflow code might get replayed at any time, generating duplicate log messages

 To solve these problems, we recommend using the Sinks feature in the TypeScript SDK.